DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Elite enemy groups are stronger than standard enemies, and they have special bonuses.
 An elite enemy group's portrait has a spiked frame and banner icon.
 When an elite enemy group is placed on the map, the heroes place the elite banner token (red background) that matches that enemy group's banner icon along with the enemy figures.

-> Image of a wolf portrait
+> Image of a wolf portrait indicating an elite enemy group

-> A black enemy banner with a red background portrait
+> A black elite enemy banner with a red background portrait

 *Elite Enemy Portrait and Matching Enemy Banner*